 Maurice Olivier Baylan, Teacher: Teachers use gamification to make classes more engaging and reward students with points and badges for completing actions, such as taking a quiz or completing a new lesson.
 This motivates them to not only complete their assignments but actually engage more in using the platform.

 The project enables instructors to be more efficient by saving time on tasks such as grading papers, creating classes and giving personalized feedback to students.

 How have you encouraged teachers to use NEO for their classes?

-Roland M. Ruben: To support our teachers in the use of NEO we give face-to-face training and online training.
-We give individual and group training.
+Roland M. Ruben, Virtual Learning Environment Coordinator: To support our teachers, we give face-to-face training and online training for individuals and groups.
 We also offer support through phone or email.